mercuryoio/api-migration-docs/Widget_API_Mercuryo_v1.6.md

 Signature is calculated using the following algorithm:

-signature = sha512(address+secret), whithout space between `address` and `secret`.
+signature = sha512(address+secret), without space between `address` and `secret`.
 Sign key isn't required.

 The Validation is on the step `Pay with card`.
-If the signature is invalid, the widget is displayed, but user cannot complete the operation.
-In this case error `Signature is invalid` will be shown to user.
+If the signature is invalid, the widget is displayed, but the User cannot complete the operation.
+In this case the error `Signature is invalid` will be shown to the User.

 For signature generation you can use [this](https://www.freeformatter.com/)